Sleep Apnea’s Links to Gender and Orientation

 - The health status of the LGBTQ community

 Since then, one comprehensive study found that “baseline resident knowledge about sexual and gender minority health is poor,” making urgent the need to more adequately prepare new doctors to provide “competent care for sexual and gender minorities.”10

-The PRIDE study is also attempting to resolve holes in research on healthcare topics relevant to the LGBTQ community in the first long-term health data collection effort of its kind, involving nearly 14,000 people.11
+Another study is attempting to resolve holes in research on healthcare topics relevant to the LGBTQ community.
+This study is the first long-term health data collection effort of its kind, involving nearly 14,000 people.11

 *Cishet: Cisgender and heterosexual.
 Cisgender means identifying with the gender assigned to them at birth.
-Heterosexual means attracted to people of the opposite gender.
+Heterosexual means attracted to people of other genders.